 8 days/ 7 nights.
 Self-Drive Tour begins in Lisbon and ends in the Lisbon area.
 Because of Portugal's compact size, it's easy to visit its highlights in 8 days.
 In order to optimize your time, your overnight stay uses only 3 hotels, avoiding constant packing and unpacking and time looking for the way to the next hotel, which if done too often, takes precious time needed to discover Portugal.
 This itinerary uses Lisbon as the base for three nights, giving you time to explore the city center and its beautiful surroundings.
 The next three nights are based in Porto, capital of the north, where you'll discover the beautiful northern part of the country.
-The last night's accommodating in Cascais or Santa Cruz, selected to be unforgettable, will make you wish to return some day.
+The last night's accommodating in Obidos or Santa Cruz, selected to be unforgettable, will make you wish to return some day.

 Day 1 - Arrive Lisbon

 Visit Lisbon and stay for 3 nights.

 Day 2 - Lisbon

 Day to explore the city of Lisbon (if you wish a guided tour, please let us know)

 Car rental pick-up in the city for day to explore Sintra and Estoril Coast on your own.